There are countless reasons why B2B SaaS companies fail to scale.

 Turns out that, 2 years in the life of the company, less than 20% of the early adopters were still using the product.
 The others had moved on to other products or opportunities.

-As a market segment, early adopters aren’t particularly known for their loyalty.
+As a market segment, early adopters aren’t really known for their loyalty.

 2. They Try to Scale Too Quickly